 Alternatively, like us, you might prefer to meander along the loop trails, most of which are gravel or pine boardwalk.
 It’s a wonderful spot to bring grandparents for a day out as the walks are short, flat and well-maintained.
 There is also a wheelchair-accessible trail.
 Dogs on leads are permitted in the reserve.

 Park at the Tilligerry Habitat carpark, located opposite the primary school at King Albert Avenue, Tanilba Bay.
 The large carpark has free, unlimited parking.
-Unfortunately, due to COVID-19 restrictions, the Visitors Centre including the gift shop, native nursery and verandah café are currently closed, but there’s plenty to see, do and discover, so don’t let that deter you.
+Although the Visitor Centre was closed in 2020 due to COVID-19 restrictions, the Visitors Centre including the gift shop, native nursery and verandah café has now reopened.

 As you wander along the trails to the soundtrack of frogs and kookaburras, there are lots of hidden secrets for the kids to discover.

 Look out for the possum boxes, native insect houses and the Dreamtime Bridge.

 Veering to the left, the trail heads along a large, sandy waterfront with intermittent steps leading from the boardwalk down to the sandy shore.
 There’s a great viewing platform with spectacular views across Tanilba Bay to Snapper Island and North Arm Cove.

 At the viewing platform parents and grandparents can take a rest, relax and take in the view, but the kids won’t be resting when they spot the big old paperbark that has fallen down across the sand.

 We spent at least half an hour here, but could have spent much longer.
 The kids climbed in and out the branches of the fallen tree, at one stage pretending it was a pirate ship.

 There is a whimsical timber swing hanging from one of the branches that the kids loved.
 It made for a great photo opportunity, with the bay a stunning backdrop.